CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 ```
 {% endraw %}

-With this context set up, we can differentiate between authenticated and unauthenticated renders in our UI.
+With this context set up, we can differentiate the renders based on authentication status in our UI.
 When the browser serves an authenticated user, it will make a request to the remote server, which we will discuss in the next section.

 ## 3. Token Relay and CSRF